This site requires a more recent version of Adobe Flash Player to function properly.

 - Stake sales in copper mining division

 - Freeport announced the sale of its stake in its African copper mining operations for $2.65 billion in cash in May.
-The transaction is expected to be completed in Q4 2016.
+The transaction was completed in November 2016.
 The proceeds of the transaction have been earmarked for debt reduction.

 - Freeport-McMoRan sold off a 13% equity stake in the Morenci mine to its partner in the venture for $1 billion in cash.
 The company intends to use the proceeds from the transaction to pay off some of its outstanding debt.

 - Freeport-McMoRan announced the signing of an agreement to sell off its onshore California oil and gas assets for $742 million.

 - Potential impact of 2016 U.S. presidential elections